metabase/metabase/docs/exploration-and-organization/delete-and-restore.md

 ## Deleting and restoring events and timelines

-Events and timelines can be archived.
+Events and timelines can be archived and unarchived.
 See [Archiving Events and timelines](events-and-timelines.md#archiving-timelines).

 You won't see archived Events and Timelines in Trash.
 To see archived events and timelines, you need to [access them from the collection's page](events-and-timelines.md#view-archived-events-and-timelines).

+## Deleting and restoring SQL snippets

+SQL snippets can be archived and unarchived.
+See [Archiving SQL snippets](../questions/native-editor/sql-snippets.md#archiving-snippets).

+You won't see archived SQL snippets in Trash.
+To see archived SQL Snippets, you need to [access them from the cSnippet menu](../questions/native-editor/sql-snippets.md#snippet-menu).

 ## Deleting metrics and segments